tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 pub struct AddResponse(pub i32);
 ````

-In this file we defined three struct types:
+In this file we defined three structure types:

 * **GreetingRequest**: This request needs a parameter String.
 It could be a developer's name like Alice.
 * **AddRequest**: This is another example handler that adds two i32 numbers from the input.